Frequently Asked Questions

 Hi, I’m Kat. 👋 Here’s a bio, for those who like that kind of thing:

 Kat Clark was a senior manager on Apple’s K-12 education team before leaving to elevate teachers’ voices.
-She travels around the country photographing, interviewing, and recording teachers for Teachers in Their Power.
+She travels around the United States photographing, interviewing, and recording teachers for Teachers in Their Power.

 Kat grew up in Racine, Wisconsin.
 In high school, she spent her summers working at a camp for students with developmental disabilities.
 She was the State Outreach Coordinator for STAND, a youth-led movement to end mass atrocities.
 In college, she received a grant to volunteer at a children’s home in Kenya, where she helped establish a neighborhood school and learned about complex roadblocks to education, including systemic sexual abuse.
 Back in the U.S., she joined the Chicago Taskforce on Violence Against Girls & Young Women, and the media toolkit she designed was featured by Al Jazeera as an example of how to report on sexual violence.
 Kat majored in literature and art with a focus on photography, and her first job out of college was working in museum education at the Art Institute of Chicago.
 After applying to teach at a number of schools, she was offered a job that combined teaching with marketing communications.

-While working at schools, Kat fell in love with visiting classrooms of all different grade levels.
+While working at schools, Kat fell in love with visiting classrooms of all different grade levels and collaborating closely with teachers.
 She served on the administration of four schools in three states (including Khan Academy’s) and became a founding member of the Young Leaders Board at Aim High, a tuition-free summer program for low-income students.
-She helped establish Red Bridge, a school focused on student ownership and independence, and created classes for children at Mighty Writers in West Philadelphia.
+She helped establish Red Bridge, a school focused on student ownership and independence, and created and taught classes for children at Mighty Writers in West Philadelphia.

 Teachers in Their Power allows Kat to use her marketing & storytelling background to promote teachers’ perspectives and help change the narrative about the teaching profession.
-As of fall 2023, her day job is helping students find purpose and belonging at Wayfinder.
+As of fall 2023, her day job is helping students find purpose and belonging at Wayfinder, so she runs this project on evenings and weekends.
 You can reach out to her here!

 Alongside dozens of teachers, project advisors include: